Team-On-My-Watch/On-My-Watch-BE/README.md

 ### View All Users Recommendations
 >/api/user/int:pk/recommendations/
 - Method: GET
-- Data:
-- Response:

-### Search
-> /api/search/recommendations/?search=
-- Method: GET
-- Data:
-- Response:
+- Data: the pk in the URL above refers to the pk of the user from whom you wish to see recommendations.
+- Response: 200 OK / Array of all recommendations by the user